DanielSiefert/UdacityDevopsNanoDegree/README.md

 This project uses a centralized image repository to manage images built in the project.
-After a clean build, images are pushed to the repository.
+After a clean build, images are pushed to DockerHub.

-Dockerfile and HTML is checked against a linter as part of a Continuous Integration step (via CircleCI)
+When repo is used with CircleCI the Dockerfile and HTML is checked against a linter as part of a Continuous Integration step

 Takes a Dockerfile and creates a Docker container in the pipeline.

 Kubernetes cluster deploys docker container with CloudFormation using eksctl (run_aws.sh) or can be deployed locally with minikube (run_local_k8s.sh)

-To build the docker image locally:
+### To build the docker image locally:

-Clone the repo
+- Clone the repo

-Run run_docker.sh shell script
+- Run run_docker.sh shell script

-Access "localhost:8080" in browser
+- Access "localhost:8080" in browser

-To deploy AWS Cluster:
+### To deploy AWS Cluster:

 - Setup AWS CLI on your local machine (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)